- Who is Responsible for Tax Deduction u/s 194I?

 Points to Remember

 - Section 194I for TDS on rent will be applicable whether or not the payee owns any or all of the above.

-- Section 194I of the Income Tax Act, 1961 is applicable to sub-letting of any of the above assets as well.
+- Section 194I of the Income Tax Act, 1961 is applicable to lease as well as sub-lease of any of the above assets.

 - Very often the landlord or owner of any asset demands a security deposit at the time of renting the assets.
 Such a security deposit is refundable at the time of the end of the rent agreement.
 Moreover, TDS is not applicable on such a security deposit.

 - If the tenant pays an advance of rent then TDS is applicable because in this case, it’s not refundable.
 Moreover, if the owner credits such rental income in any ‘suspense account’ or any other similar account then TDS will still be applicable.

 - The provisions do not require a compulsory payment of rent on a monthly basis.
 If the agreement between both parties demands the payment of rental income on a quarterly, half-yearly, or yearly basis then TDS will be deductible on the same payment basis.